luizokada/day-night-toogle/README.md

 ## Execution
 to execute the project you need to have the version ofNodeJs >= 20.1.0,

-Besides that you must have Yarn ande execute this to comands.
+Besides that you must have Yarn installed and execute this to comands.

 ```bash
 yarn install